kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

   - This name is registered in the bootstrap manifests for Edge Syncer install and Edge Syncer is told to watch the CR of this name.
 - Currently Edge Syncer watches all CRs in the workspace
   - Edge Syncer merges them and decides which resources are down/up synced based on the merged information.
-  - This behavior may be changed to only watching the default CR once Placement Translater is to be the component that generates the CR from EdgePlacement: [related issue](https://github.com/kcp-dev/edge-mc/pull/284#pullrequestreview-1375667129)
+  - This behavior may be changed to only watching the default CR once Placement Translater is to be the component that generates the CR from EdgePlacement: [related issue]({{ config.repo_url }}/pull/284#pullrequestreview-1375667129)

 #### SyncerConfig
-- The spec is defined in https://github.com/kcp-dev/edge-mc/blob/{{ config.ks_branch }}/pkg/apis/edge/v1alpha1/syncer-config.go
+- The spec is defined in {{ config.repo_url }}/blob/{{ config.ks_branch }}/pkg/apis/edge/v1alpha1/syncer-config.go
   - `namespaceScope` field is for namespace scoped objects.
     - `namespaces` is field for which namespaces to be downsynced.
     - `resources` is field for what resource's objects in the above namespaces are downsynced.
 All objects in the selected resource are downsynced.